-Residual Resistance Factors
+Residual Resistance Factors.
 Residual resistance factor is defined as water mobility before polymer injection divided by water mobility during water injection after a polymer flood.
 This parameter can be thought of as the permeability reduction provided by the polymer.
-If the residual resistance factor is one, no permeability reduction is caused by the polymer.
+If the residual resistance factor is unity, no permeability reduction is caused by the polymer.
 In that case, the mobility ratio can be high during water injection after polymer, and severe viscous fingering can occur.
 Consequently, a large polymer bank must be injected.
 As the residual resistance factor increases, the mobility contrast decreases when water follows polymer injection, and greater sweep efficiency can be maintained.
-At the extreme, if the residual resistance factor has about the same value as the resistance factor, a relatively small polymer bank can be injected (i.e., just enough to satisfy polymer retention).
+At the extreme, if the residual resistance factor has approximately the same value as the resistance factor, a relatively small polymer bank can be injected (i.e., just enough to satisfy polymer retention).

-Displacements with high mobility ratios require many pore volumes of throughput to reach the final saturation state.
+Displacements with high mobility ratios require many PVs of throughput to reach the final saturation state.
 If insufficient water is injected, residual resistance factors will be artificially high.
-Oddly, literature reports rarely specify how many pore volumes of water were flushed to reach the stated residual resistance factor.
-Fig. 10 plots residual resistance factors (versus initial permeability of the porous medium) that were reported in the literature.
-Many authors reported residual resistance factors without specifying brine throughput: (1) Jennings et al. (1970) [24 HPAM values ranging from 2-11], (2) Szabo

-(1972) [5 HPAM values ranging from 1.2 to 2.4], (3) Hirasaki and Pope (1974) [8 Pusher 700 HPAM values ranging from 1.3 to 5], (4) Vela et al. (1976) [7 Pusher 700 HPAM values ranging from 1.2 to 48], (5) Duda et al. (1983) [over 60 HPAM and xanthan values ranging from 1.1 to 7, (6) Chauveteau (1981) [2 HPAM values from 1.2 to 2], (7) Zaitoun and Kohler (1987) [4 xanthan solutions values from 1 to 2.5], (8) Ramazani et al. (2010) [24 HPAM values from 1.2 to 8.7], and (9) Stavland et al. (2010) [28 HPAM values from 1.0 to 7].
+Oddly, literature reports rarely specify how many PVs of water were flushed to reach the stated residual resistance factor.
+Fig. 12 plots residual resistance factors (vs. initial permeability of the porous medium) that were reported in the literature.
+Many authors reported residual resistance factors without specifying brine throughput: Jennings et al. (1971) (24 HPAM values ranging from 2 to 11), Szabo (1972) (five HPAM values ranging from 1.2 to 2.4), Hirasaki and Pope (1974) (eight Pusher 700 HPAM values ranging from 1.3 to 5), Vela et al. (1976) (seven Pusher 700 HPAM values ranging from 1.2 to 48), Duda et al. (1983) (more than 60 HPAM and xanthan values ranging from 1.1 to 7), Chauveteau (1981) (two HPAM values from 1.2 to 2), Zaitoun and Kohler (1987) (four xanthan-solution values from 1 to 2.5), Ramazani et al. (2010) (24 HPAM values from 1.2 to 8.7), and Stavland et al. (2010) (28 HPAM values from 1.0 to 7).